 4. The peach tree belongs to the same family of trees as roses and almonds.
 That’s a pretty diverse family tree; pun intended.

 5. There are hundreds of varieties of peaches in existence today, but all peaches are categorized into two types: freestones and clingstones.
 The flesh of freestone peaches separates easily from the pit, which makes them ideal for eating fresh.
 In clingstone varieties, the flesh of the peach clings to the pit.
 These varieties are best for canning.

-7. According to the Wall Street Journal, the Water Honey Peach, which is grown in Yangshan China, is reportedly the best peach in the world.
+7. According to the The Wall Street Journal, the Water Honey peach, which is grown in Yangshan, China, is reportedly the best peach in the world.
 It would also be the most expensive if peaches had a long enough shelf life to cross the Pacific Ocean.
-These peaches have white flesh, a light green skin, are soft, and incredibly juicy.
+These peaches have light green skin, with soft and incredibly juicy white flesh.

 8. Peaches are incredibly nutritious.
 Not only are peaches high in fiber and potassium, but they also contain reasonable amounts of antioxidant vitamins A and C. There is also scientific evidence that suggest that peach extracts are effective at killing breast cancer cells.

 9. Peach pits contain the chemical hydrocyanic acid, which in large amounts can be poisonous.
 But don’t worry about that too much, an adult would have to eat about 10 peach pits in one day to receive a dangerous dose of this chemical.
 It’s a good thing those pits don’t taste good.

 10. The largest peach on record with the Guinness Book of World records weighed an astonishing 25.6 ounces; that’s roughly a pound and a half of peachy deliciousness.
 It was picked in August of 2002 in Coloma, Michigan, (sorry California, South Carolina, and Georgia)!

 Happy National Peach Month!
 We hope you continue to enjoy this delicious summer treat.